motleykl/FlowControl_Week4/README.md

 ### If...Elif...Else

 Sometimes you may want to evaluate a series of conditions consecutively.
 In this case, you can use a variation on an `if...else` statement that has an extra `else if` in the middle.
-In these cases, the `else if` is abbreviated as `elif` and the structure could look something like this
+In these cases, the `else if` is abbreviated as `elif` and the structure could look something like this inside (()) can use any normal math symbol and does not care about spaces

 ```
 if (( $1 < 2 ))